 If you got the Apple Lightning to USB3 Camera Adapter connect the Lightning socket on the adapter to a power source.
 This could be the power adapter that came with your iPhone or iPad or a power bank.
 Either should provide the necessary extra power.

 If you have the Lightning to USB Camera Adapter you won’t have the extra Lightning input on the adapter for power.
 Instead, use a powered USB hub between the USB mic and the Apple camera adapter.
 I should add a word of warning here.
-The QuickStart GuideOpens in a new tab. for the Blue Yeti Blue Microphones states, “For best performance, plug Yeti directly into your computer’s USB port.
+The QuickStart Guide for the Blue Yeti Blue Microphones states, “For best performance, plug Yeti directly into your computer’s USB port.
 Avoid using a USB hub.”
 So there’s the possibility the performance may be degraded with a powered USB hub.

 Finally, a solution that may seem weird because there’s no extra power source, but I’ve used this trick successfully with a cheap third-party Lightning to USB adapter.
 All you need to do is connect your USB mic and the Apple USB Camera Adapter to a cheap unpowered USB hub.
 I’m not sure why this works, but nine times out of ten it does.
 A likely reason is that the hub acts as the USB host, but don’t quote me on that.